Index selectivity

-Next, we can move on to index selectivity.
-Unlike fleet selectivity, selectivity is unique to each index and no dummy fleets are used.
+Unlike fleet selectivity, index selectivity is unique to each series and no dummy fleets are used.

 Is index selectivity already defined elsewhere?

-The vector s_selectivity defines where the index selectivity is defined (the terms index and survey are used interchangeably).
+First, we consider the argument vector s_selectivity, which defines where the index selectivity is defined (the terms index and survey are used interchangeably).
 Index selectivity may be identical to fleet selectivity, i.e., vulnerable biomass, or could be related to spawning or total biomass.
 If we have 4 indices with:

 s_selectivity <- c("SSB", "B", 1, 2)